Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 Where to Stay

-Glacier National Park offers three campgrounds: Illecillewaet, Loop Brook, and Mount Sir Donald.
-All campgrounds are first come first served and offer a place to stay right in the heart of the park.
+Glacier National Park offers two campgrounds: Illecillewaet and Loop Brook.
+Both campgrounds are first come first served and offer a place to stay right in the heart of the park.

 Glacier National Park is a dream destination for many backcountry and mountaineering enthusiasts, but it also has much to offer the casual visitor.
 There is a huge variety of hiking trails, from casual walks to demanding backcountry excursions.
 I have been to the park several times, but I feel like I have barely scratched the surface of what Glacier National Park has to offer and it is one of those destinations that keeps calling me back over and over again.